timothy-holmes/temp-guard/readme.md

 3. Open from browser and watch the plot populate with CPU temps

 ## TODO
-- Finish front-end
-- Write unit tests
-- Do unit testing
-- Do integration test (aka run the goddam app)
+- Do integration test (aka run the app with WMI access)
 - Investigate WMI options (or adopt OpenHardwareMonitor DLLs) to access temps of other parts of CPU
+    - Include temps from more sensors (eg. individual cores, motherboard, GPU)